vickiebananas/nu-web-dev/_resources/1-design.md

 ## Podcasts
 * For design thinking and general inspiration, [99% Invisible](http://99percentinvisible.org/) can't be passed up.
 Many designers love it, saying that it's one of the highlights of their week.
 * If you like short podcasts, [Immutable](https://spec.fm/podcasts/immutable) is good.
 It's very tangible - they talk about specific things, not huge ideas.
 There's also [Developer Tea](https://spec.fm/podcasts/developer-tea) which is also pretty short, and has solid content for all types of people interested in development.
 * If you're willing to deal with some longer stuff, consider checking out [Design Details](https://spec.fm/podcasts/design-details) (which is a lot of designers talking about how they got into the industry).
-For visionary, future-oriented design, check out [The Web Ahead](http://5by5.tv/webahead).
 There's also [Javascript Air](https://javascriptair.com/) - it's always really good, but it's on the more technical side, and the topics can go on for a long, long time.
 * For a podcast manager, [Overcast](https://overcast.fm/) is supposed to be a great experience for anyone on iOS, though Prof V's multi-platform favorite is [Castbox](https://castbox.fm).

 ---